David Mis

 Cristo Redentor seen from the roof of our hotel in Botafogo.

 I have just returned from the Applied Inverse Problems conference in beautiful Rio de Janeiro.
-Many thanks to Matti Lassas, Giovanni Covi and Siiri Rautio for organizing the minisymposium and inviting me to speak in their minisymposium XAIP: Explainable algorithms for inverse problems.
+Many thanks to Matti Lassas, Giovanni Covi and Siiri Rautio for inviting me to speak in their minisymposium XAIP: Explainable algorithms for inverse problems.
 The 12 speakers approached this challenging area from many different directions.
-It is abundently clear that creating interpretable and explainable approaches for scientific machine learning will continue to be one of the most important and difficult challenges in applied mathematics of our time.
+It is abundantly clear that creating interpretable and explainable approaches for scientific machine learning will continue to be one of the most important and difficult challenges in applied mathematics of our time.

 April 30, 2025 — ICLR